protesilaos/my-website/_codelog/2025-07-10-prot-asks-chats-videos-proposal.md

 Contact me and we will sort out the meeting details: <https://protesilaos.com/contact>.
 Also let me know if you have any further questions.

 We can do this!

+**UPDATE 2025-07-14 20:47 +0300:** I have a follow-up publication where I answer some common questions: <https://protesilaos.com/codelog/2025-07-14-common-questions-about-prot-asks-videos-emacs-life/>.